The 20 Best Sturge-Weber Syndrome Doctors Near Me in Maryland, US

 English

 Henry D. Jampel, M.D., M.H.S., is the Odd Fellows Professor of Ophthalmology at the Wilmer Eye Institute.
 He specializes in glaucoma and serves as the medical director of Wilmer's Green Spring Station location.
 His research interests include evaluation of medical vs. surgical treatment of glaucoma in newly diagnosed patients and on imaging devices for the detection of glaucoma and its progression.
 Dr. Jampel received his M.D. degree from Yale University and his M.H.S. in health finance and management from the Johns Hopkins Bloomberg School of Public Health.
 He completed an internship in internal medicine at Sinai Hospital and his residency in ophthalmology at the Wilmer Eye Institute.
 After completing a glaucoma fellowship in glaucoma at Wilmer, Dr. Jampel joined the faculty in 1988.
 Dr. Jampel is rated as an Advanced provider by MediFind in the treatment of Sturge-Weber Syndrome.
-His top areas of expertise are Glaucoma, Ocular Hypertension (OHT), Sturge-Weber Syndrome, Trabeculectomy, and Cataract Removal.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Glaucoma, Ocular Hypertension (OHT), Pigment-Dispersion Syndrome, Trabeculectomy, and Cataract Removal.
+Dr. Jampel is board certified in American Board Of Ophthalmology.

 Advanced in Sturge-Weber Syndrome